Health

 A few hours to a couple of days after the initial tingling, a slight bump may start to emerge, and one or more small blisters will form in a cluster.
 These blisters are filled with a clear liquid, and the skin underneath and around the sore will be red.
 A cold sore in the early stages can be particularly tender and painful, and depending on where it’s located, it may be difficult or painful to eat, drink or even talk.

-Don’t touch the sore, and try to avoid eating spicy, citrusy, salty or hot foods.
+Don’t touch the sore, and try to avoid eating spicy, acidic, salty or hot foods.
 During this phase, continue applying the cold sore cream as directed on the package or by your healthcare provider.
 You can take an over-the-counter pain reliever like acetaminophen or ibuprofen for the pain, or you can use an over-the-counter topical anesthetic that contains lidocaine or benzocaine.

 The weeping stage